WadeLWright/justwrighttechnologies/README.md

 # Just Wright Technologies Website

-This project is a Remix-based website for Just Wright Technologies, featuring dynamic color customization and a modern, responsive design.
+This project is a Remix-based website for Just Wright Technologies, featuring dynamic color customization, modern responsive design, and interactive animations.

 ## Features